-Safety measures are in place
+Safety measures are in place.

-The Everest Base Camp itineraries comprise other ideas for combining Island Peak with various treks and climbs in the Everest region.
+The Everest Base Camp itineraries comprise other ideas for combining Island Peak with various treks and climb in the Everest region.
 Would you like to do this trek?
 Get in touch with a local expert.

 Day 1: Arrival day (1,300 m)